elastic/security-research/content/intelligence/2022/01/01.formbook-adopts-cabless-approach/article.md

 ### Generic phase

 On October 28 and November 8, 2021, we observed additional sightings but used a generic phishing attachment tactic to load FORMBOOK.
-Additionally, we were able to collect some information from the email header that we’ll discuss in the Campaign Analysis section.
+Additionally, we were able to collect some information from the email header that we'll discuss in the Campaign Analysis section.

 ![Generic phase lure email](media/generic-phase-lure-email.png "Generic phase lure email")

 These sightings all have two RAR attachments.
 One of the attachments has a `.rar` file extension and the other has either a `.gz` or `.7z` extension.
-We’ll explore one of the sightings below.
+We'll explore one of the sightings below.

 ```text title="Verifying file types of the email attachments"
 $ file D2110-095.gz DWG.rar